Make sure your business is eligible before you apply!

 How will you choose the winners?

-The first 100 valid applications will be accepted and reviewed by a judging panel.
-We’ll announce a shortlist of five top applications on January 22, and those applicants will be asked to complete a 15-20-minute virtual presentation to the judging panel on February 2 – 5.
-The judges will then select two recipients who will each receive $20,000, deposited into a business account with their local credit union.
+The first 100 applications will be reviewed by a panel.
+We’ll announce a shortlist of five finalists on November 22, 2021 and those applicants will be asked to complete a 15-20-minute virtual presentation to the judging panel on December 7, 2021.
+The judges will then select two recipients who will each receive $25,000, deposited into a business account at their local credit union.

 What information do I need to apply?